 How do I apply for a loan?

-For further information select a type of loan from below.
+To find out further information select a type of loan from below.

 HECS-HELP loan to cover Commonwealth supported place (CSP) student contribution amounts

 FEE-HELP loan to cover Full Fee-Paying Place tuition

 SA-HELP loan to cover Student Services and Amenities Fee (SSAF)